Dengue fever is an illness that is similar to a serious case of the flu. It is caused by a virus carried by mosquitoes.

 - breathing difficulties

-- persistent vomiting or stool with blood in it.
+- persistent vomiting or poo with blood in it

 This is a serious illness and it can be fatal.
 If you think you may have dengue fever, visit your doctor or hospital emergency department.

 Your doctor will assess you by talking to you and examining you.
 They may order blood tests to help diagnose dengue fever.